naev/naev/dat/naevpedia/lore/factions/pirates.md

 <% if fravenclan:known() then %>
 ## Raven Clan

-Arguably the clan that connects all the pirates and maintains infrastructure for their success.
+Arguably the clan that connects all the pirates and maintains the infrastructure for their success.
 The Raven Clan is formed by many ex-merchants who were fed up with the corruption and bureaucracy of the Imperial system, and decided to do their own thing.
-Although they deal in smuggling and black market trade, they do not shun nor turn away from the occasional raid and normal piracy.
+Although they deal in smuggling and black-market trade, they do not shun nor turn away from the occasional raid or assassination.
 They are very diplomatic and put strong emphasis on human relationships, which they foster to maximize the success of their trading endeavours.

 The Raven Clan mainly inhabits the Qorel tunnel, which is a chain of systems not accessible through standard jump points.